Martin Pembleton

-Martin Pembleton (born 1 June 1990) is an English footballer, who plays as attacking midfielder for Bottesford Town.
+Martin Pembleton (born 1 June 1990) is an English former footballer, who played as attacking midfielder for Brigg Town.
+He is now the current Brigg Town Manager alongside Stephen McCarron.
+He won his first game as manager in convincing fashion as Brigg beat Swallownest 8-0 on April 4th 2025.

 Lincoln City

 Pembleton joined the Centre of Excellence at Lincoln City as a nine-year-old and progressed through the system, starting a two-year Apprenticeship for Sporting Excellence (ASE) scholarship with the club at the beginning of the 2006–2007 season.
 He continued his progression, making his first team debut on 24 March 2008, at home to Hereford United in the 2–1 win in League Two.
 In April 2008 Pembleton, alongside Gary King, was offered a one-year professional contract.

 However, his failed to make a first team appearance as a professional being restricted to just six appearances as an unused substitute and on 6 March 2009 he joined Lincoln United on a month's loan.
 Following the close of the 2008–09 season, Pembleton was one of seven players released by the club.